 Honesty and Transparency

-Being honest and transparent are key skills of a fantastic leader at any time, but now more than ever you need to be honest with your team, this will help build your credibility and gain further trust from your employees.
-In a time of challenge and negativity where there are a whole range of sources where people can seek information and insights, its important to make sure you are delivering the truth and being honest with your team, even if it’s negative or emotive.
+Being honest and transparent are key skills of a fantastic leader at any time, but now more than ever as this will help build your credibility and gain further trust from your employees.
+In a time of challenge and negativity, its important to make sure you are delivering the truth and being honest with your team.
 Your team need to hear the ‘real’ news and outlook rather than one you or they might like to hear.

 Supportive